AM-77/react-floating-buttons/README.md

 `type:  string, isRequired: false, default: 'circular'`

-​	The direction of the nav when opened, accepts: left, right, top, bottom or circular
+​	The direction of the nav when opened, accepts: left, right, up, down or circular

 ##### distance